TO WIDEN OUR VIEW

 THE PROBLEM IS CLEAR

-In 2018, P&G, Queen Latifah, Flavor Unit Entertainment, and Tribeca Studios launched Queen Collective, a mentoring and talent development program designed to give women filmmakers of color a platform to share important stories from their unique perspective.
-Now in its third year, the Queen Collective is enabling more female directors and other creatives to produce their original documentaries and share their perspective through film.
+In 2018, P&G, Queen Latifah, Flavor Unit Entertainment, and Tribeca Studios launched the Queen Collective, a mentoring and talent development program designed to give women filmmakers of color a platform to share important stories from their unique perspective.
+Now in its fourth year, the Queen Collective is enabling more female directors and other creatives than ever before to produce their original documentaries and scripted shorts, sharing their perspective through film.

 This film is a collaboration between P&G and UNINTERRUPTED, an athlete empowerment brand on a mission to empower greatness in every individual.
 These Hands and the associated community impact programs are a commitment to Black boys––a promise to create broader opportunities and remove the systemic barriers along the path.